marklauter/sql-parser/README.md

 A C# SQLite SQL and DDL parser built with [Superpower](https://github.com/datalust/superpower) for the [Code Crafters SQLite challenge](https://app.codecrafters.io/courses/sqlite/introduction).

 ## Dev Log
 - 2024 JUN 10 - Create table statement nearly complete.
+The Squeal library project doesn't build, so unload it.
+The working code is in the unit tests.
 </div>